-Oxford Nanopore intends to commercialise the 'strand sequencing' system for DNA analysis on both the GridION and MinION systems.
-Further information will be issued in due course, however please find below answers to a selection of frequently asked questions.
-If you are interested in registering your details to receive further information about the system as it becomes available, please use our contact form.
+Please find below answers to a selection of frequently asked questions.
+If you are interested in registering your details to receive further information about these products as the information becomes available, please use our contact form.

-- Throughput is influenced by multiple factors including how fast the DNA is processed through each nanopore and the number of simultaneous nanopore experiments per array chip.
-Through combining many factors the first generation commercial system is designed to achieve tens of Gb per day.
-The system does not have a fixed run time; users may choose to run for minutes or days according to the experimental need.
-This is using a cartridge that performs 2,000 nanopore experiments at one time; an additional configuration is in development that performs 8,000 nanopore experiments.
-Further projects are underway to develop higher-throughput systems beyond these.
+- Throughput of all systems is influenced by multiple factors including how fast the DNA is processed through each nanopore and the number of simultaneous nanopore experiments per instrument/sample.
+The systems do not have a fixed run time; users may choose to run for minutes or days according to the experimental need.

 What is the run time?